 - 1. DM notes monster and hireling actions. - 2.
 Players declare PC and henchman actions.
 Note that with this system, declaring several types of actions A-H is possible, provided they do not conflict.
 For example, moving and then discharging a magic device is permissible.
 In contrast, closing to melee and then attacking is illegal since the only way to close and attack in the same round is via a charge. - 3.
 Both sides roll d6.
 Face indicates the segment where their action starts (so lower is better). - 4.
 Actions are resolved.
 Actions cannot be changed at this point, but they can be canceled. - For weapons with RoF greater than 1, subsequent shots come two segments after the previous.
 (Excludes surprise segments.)
 Note that this means if a charge starts really close, the defender may not be able to get off all their RoF before the charge is met. - 2.
-Multiple attack routines (including sweep attacks) advantage is affected by the opponent's initiative, so that routines before the disadvantaged side go on the advantaged side's initiative segment, and routines after the disadvantaged side go in the segment following the disadvantaged side's initiative segment.
+Multiple attack routine advantage (including sweep attacks) is affected by the opponent's initiative.
+Routines before the disadvantaged side's attack(s) go on the advantaged side's initiative segment OR the segment before the disadvantaged side (whichever is earlier).
+Routines after the disadvantaged side go in the segment after the disadvantaged side's initiative segment.